Selfie (TV series): Costume design

+Promotion

+There were advertisement posters and a billboard promoting the show.
+The cast and crew had interviews and joined the Television Critics Association press tour.
+Cho and Gillan both appeared on Good Morning America, The View, and separately on Jimmy Kimmel Live!.
+Cho also appeared on The Queen Latifah Show.
+A video tag was created to encourage other social media personalities to participate.
+The studio created character social media profiles for Eliza Dooley under the handle @The_Doolio on Twitter and Instagram to promote the show and encourage fan engagement.
+Additionally, the cast and crew would also live tweet when episodes air.

 Cancellation and fan campaign

 Despite reasonable potential for the series, Selfie had problems attracting an audience.
 Ratings slipped after the first episode to an undesirable 0.9, and remained stagnant through the season.
 It was also up against long-running shows like NCIS and The Voice in the same time slot.
 As a result of this, ABC announced that Selfie would be cancelled on November 7, 2014.

 Fans began a #SaveSelfie campaign to keep the television show on the air.
-A fan from Kentucky, Erika Lawson, created a change.org petition for a second season renewal with over 65,000 supporters.
+A fan from Kentucky, Erica Lawson, created a change.org petition for a second season renewal with over 65,000 supporters.
 In order to bring more awareness to the movement, fans also made fan media, held contests, and fundraised for charity.
 The fundraiser was created on December 24, 2014 by Clinton Alvord with the support of Lawson and other fans.
 It was inspired by the show's character, Henry who regularly donates to UNICEF.
 They raised $1000 for UNICEF on Crowdrise (later acquired by GoFundMe) by January 31, 2015.
 Another fan, Heather Johnson, retweeted as many #SaveSelfie hashtags as possible, created "Save Selfie" t-shirts and caps, and along with other fans mailed lipsticks to the president of ABC Studios to demonstrate loyalty to the show.
 She also tweeted a picture of herself with her boyfriend using the same pose as actors on the show depicting a similar relationship as a White-American woman and Asian-American man highlighting that representation in media is important.